 Chrysalis promotes early literacy development.
 Our library is filled with books and hopefully will fulfill a lifelong love of the written word for all ages.
 Children have a scheduled day to check out library books and take them home in a special library bag.
 Our librarian organizes our books and may assist you in finding that special book.

-Computers are offered as a supplement to our curriculum and gives children the opportunity to experience technology in a fun way!
+Tablets are located in our Pre-K classrooms and computers are in place for our Before and After students.
+These devices are offered as a supplement to our curriculum and gives children the opportunity to experience technology in a fun way!

 American Sign Language is presented to infants through Pre-K. Studies show that Sign language facilitates the development of linguistic , cognitive, and social-emotional skills in young children and improve educational outcomes for older children.